Code-Institute-Submissions/Kdoggg666-MS2/README.md

 bugs -
 *fix mouse enter bug when mouse over h1 removes the mouse over effect.
+*background images for divs showing in python server preview but not in github live page or gitpod preview - fixed by changing relative path.

 memory game page -
 add bacground and text to image and have as button background